 - In the UK, areas where infection is acquired include Exmoor, the New Forest, the South Downs, parts of Wiltshire and Berkshire, Surrey, West Sussex, Thetford Forest, the Lake District, the North Yorkshire moors and the Scottish Highlands.

-- About 15% of confirmed cases are reported to have been acquired abroad and mostly by holidaymakers.
-The majority are acquired in the USA, France, Germany, Scandinavia and other northern and central European countries.
-Recently, numbers of cases in the UK acquired in central and eastern Europe have been increasing.
+- Infection may also be acquired abroad and mostly by holidaymakers.
+The majority are acquired in the USA, France, Germany, Scandinavia and other northern, eastern and central European countries.
 The infection can also be found in temperate forested areas of Asia, including Russia, China and Japan.

 - In Europe erythema chronicum migrans occurs as a presenting feature in up to 90% of those infected.
 Presentation does appear to depend upon the Borrelia species involved; therefore, in other parts of the world the rash may be a less common presenting sign.

 - The characteristic manifestation of early Lyme disease (stage 1) is erythema chronicum migrans: a circular rash at the site of the infectious tick attachment, which radiates from the bite.
 It can appear within 3-36 days, but typically in 7-10.

 - It starts as a red macule or papule at the site of the tick bite after a (typically 7- to 10-day) delay.

 - The rash is round or oval, and pink, red or purple.
 There is often central sparing giving a target-like appearance, and the diameter is usually larger than 5 cm.
 The nature of the rash and the likelihood of its presence are partly dependent on the species involved and therefore differ between continents.

 - Untreated, this can last for some weeks, but eventually resolves.